elastisys/terms/terms-of-service.md

 Mini style guide:
 - Put one sentence per line.
 It makes diff-ing Markdown easier and does not affect the output.
 - Show the URL in the text too.
 It makes the URL visible if the ToS is ever delivered on paper.
 E.g., [https://example.com](https://example.com).
+- To avoid confusion, we try to only capitalize words which are defined within the ToS itself.
+For example, we capitalize "Sub-processor" and "Customer", but not "cluster" and "infrastructure provider".
+Currently, we don't define "cluster" and "infrastructure" in the ToS, since their exact definition is not critical to a commercial agreement.
 -->